timomoebes/my-first-own-cryptocurrency/README.md

-# My first Smart Contract on ethereum blockchain
+# My first smart contract on the ethereum blockchain!
-Trial of creating my first own cryptocurrency
+Creating my first own cryptocurrency.
+You can do it too.